xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/installation.md

 ## TypeScript

-All xndr packages are written in TypeScript and include type definitions.
+All `xndr` packages are written in TypeScript and include type definitions.
 No additional type packages are needed.

 ## Peer Dependencies

 ### @xndrjs/core

-- `fast-deep-equal` ^3.1.3 (for equality checks)
+- `fast-deep-equal` ^3.1.3
-- `immer` ^10.0.0 (optional, for immutable updates)
+- `immer` ^10.0.0

 ### Framework Adapters